Trauma Therapy Services in Singapore

 Trauma Therapy through Art

 You do not need artistic skills to attend art therapy sessions.
-At Solace, art therapy is not just a way to process trauma and understand the stress triggers in your life.
+By producing art and communicating through non-verbal means, you are able to express trauma that you may not be able to verbalise in traditional counselling sessions.
+At Solace, art therapy is not just a way to process traumatic events and understand the stress triggers in your life.
 You can also engage in these sessions for personal development and professional growth.
-Children, youth and adults are welcome to try these sessions before deciding to embark on a self-discovery, recovery, and healing journey with our art psychotherapists at Solace.
+You are welcome to try these sessions before deciding to embark on a self-discovery, recovery, and healing journey with our art psychotherapists at Solace.

 Each session is up to 90 minutes long.
 Absolutely no artistic skills or prerequisites are needed for our psychotherapy sessions.